holochain/docs-pages/src/pages/references/enable-holo.md

 Holo does not currently offer UI hosting. hApp managers will need to deploy their UI separately for now.

 !!! info
 Holo supports "headless hosting" where there is no Holo-enabled UI.
-In this case Holo will maintain copies of the DHT, but will not hold any source chains.
-Holo hosting requires <membrane proof recommendation?>
+In this case Holo will maintain copies of the [DHT](/glossary/#dht), but will not hold any source chains.
+Holo hosting requires a special [membrane proof](#membrane-proofs) for read-only host agents in order to make this work.

 Holo does not support direct programmatic/API access to deployed hApps.
 !!!